Suffragists Were a Misunderstood Movement — A New Musical Sets the Record Straight

 Suffs isn’t about “sheroes making herstory.”

-Last month — on the heels of the Alabama Supreme Court ruling that essentially outlawed IVF — women’s rights stepped into the spotlight on Broadway.
+In March, on the heels of the Alabama Supreme Court ruling that essentially outlawed IVF, women’s rights stepped into the spotlight on Broadway.
 Suffs, a new musical about the women’s suffrage movement of the early 1900s, offers a stark portrayal of how far women have come in the fight for gender equality, and how many steps they’ve recently been pushed back.
 And there’s no shortage of heavy hitters involved in the show: After a 2022 off-Broadway stint, Suffs’ Broadway run is being produced by Hillary Clinton and Malala Yousafzai (among others).

 Suffs exposes what women went through in their fight for equality more than a century ago: they were beaten in the streets; arrested, jailed, and force-fed; accused of insanity; and ridiculed endlessly.
 And they kept marching, eventually winning the right to vote.
 But the show is clear-eyed about history: It highlights the intersectionality of the suffrage movement, in terms of race and age, and addresses its imperfections.

 Shaina Taub stars as Paul, but also wrote and composed the musical, which she’s been working on for 10 years, since the age of 25.
-Now she’s making her Great White Way debut, and setting records: Taub is the second woman in Broadway history to write the book, music, and lyrics, and star in her own musical, and Suffs is the first Broadway musical to be written by women, produced by women, directed and choreographed by women, and feature women and nonbinary performers.
+While making her Great White Way debut, she was also setting records: Taub is the second woman in Broadway history to write the book, music, and lyrics, and star in her own musical, and Suffs is the first Broadway musical to be written by women, produced by women, directed and choreographed by women, and feature women and nonbinary performers.

 Katie Couric Media: What inspired you to tell this story?